 jBASE ODBC Connector (jODBC)

-The ODBC Connector is included in jBASE 5.2 but may also be deployed on Windows operating systems which do not have jBASE 5.2 installed.
-A self-contained installer (from now on mentioned as jODBC installer) is available which installs and registers the ODBC driver.
+The ODBC Connector is included in jBASE 5.x but may also be deployed on Windows operating systems which do not have jBASE 5.x installed.
+A self-contained installer (from now on referred to as jODBC installer) is available which installs and registers the ODBC driver.
 Below is the list of release packages containing the ODBC Connector:

 The jODBC installer deploys the following files:

-NOTE: The ODBC installer copies the ODBC driver and setup libraries under the Windows\System32 directory.
+NOTE: The ODBC installer copies the ODBC driver and setup libraries to the following locations.

 ODBC Setup library is a separate library implementing the ODBC Setup API required by the driver manager to display graphical components such as connection dialogs.
 Connection dialogs enables users to configure DSNs inside Windows’ ODBC Manager (odbcad32.exe) or input connection details when requested by the driver.

 The ODBC installer will automatically register the ODBC driver and ODBC Setup libraries.
 The registration process is required to inform the ODBC Manager about the location of the ODBC driver libraries.
 The ODBC installer will also add the installation directory to the global user environment variable PATH.
 This is necessary since the jBASE ODBC driver depends on other shared libraries as e.g. ACE, etc.